Wallace Luther Knerr

 Right-hander Lou Knerr was signed as an amateur free agent by the Philadelphia Athletics before the 1941 season.
 He pitched in ten seasons of professional baseball (1941-1950), with eight of those years coming in the minors and two full seasons plus one with just six appearances (1945-1947) in the majors.
 After four years in the minors (1941-1944), all being double-digit winning seasons, he got his chance in the big leagues with the Athletics at the start of the 1945 season.

-Knerr started the 1947 year with the Washington Senators, made six appearances, pitching nine innings with a 11.00 ERA, but had no decisions.
-On June 7, 1947, the Pennsylvania native made his last pitch in the big leagues.
+Knerr started the 1947 year with the Senators, made 6 appearances, pitching 9 innings with a 11.00 ERA, but had no decisions.
+On June 7th, the Pennsylvania native made his last pitch in the big leagues.
 Lou left the show, permanently, with a 8-27 record and a 5.04 ERA, while appearing in 63 games.

 It was back to the minors for Lou and he finished up the 1947 season with a 6-10 record and a 4.28 ERA in 21 appearances for the Chattanooga Lookouts of the AA Southern Association.
-Lou would finish out his minor league run with not much success, pitching for three clubs with just five wins over the three-year run - Jersey City in '48, Albany in '49 and Shreveport in 1950.
+Lou finished out his minor league run with not much success, pitching for three clubs with just five wins over the three-year run - the Jersey City Giants in 1948, the Albany Senators in 1949 and the Shreveport Sports in 1950.
 He left the game at the age of 28.
 This gave him career minor league totals of 63 wins and 58 losses in 195 games while pitching 1,006 innings.

 After baseball, Lou (who was an avid golfer), worked for a service station in Denver, PA from 1951 until he died suddenly from a heart attack at his home in Reading, PA on March 27, 1980.
 Wallace Luther Knerr was 58 years of age.